-The four year plans will be useful because they include upper division course requirements.
+The four year plans will be a useful guide as they include upper division course requirements for the majors.

 We recommend all students interested in developing a four- or two-year plan contact ERC Academic Advising for a Long Term Planning Appointment.